AishwaryaBabu1/Automation_OfferLetter/OfferLetter_Automation/README.md

 The OfferLetter Automation bot will generate offerletter for all the new hires listed in the input excel.

+To Run the bot place the Documents folder directly in desktop > Open Main.xaml and run

 **Folder Structure:**
 - Documents
   -Input